Evangelist John R.

 Furthermore, it is a false teaching that God will rapture the saints after the Tribulation, and then no one will be saved during God's pouring out of wrath on the wicked.
 This presents a big theological problem, because the Bible teaches that there will be humans living during the 1,000 millennial period, when Christ reigns over the earth from the throne of David.
 Where do those humans come from?
 Clearly, they would have to come out of the Tribulation period.
 This disproves any theory of a PreWrath Rapture, where all the saints are removed and the wicked are all destroyed.
 Again, only a Pretribulation Rapture makes sense.
 There will be many people saved during the Tribulation period.
 There will be 144,000 Jewish soul-winners during the Tribulation period.

-As Brother John R. Rice mentions, the Rapture is an event kept secret.
+As Brother John R. Rice teaches, the Rapture is an event kept secret.
 It will happen in the twinkling of an eye, which occurs in just a small fraction of one second in time, when the saints will be “CAUGHT UP” into the clouds to meet the Lord in the air (1st Thessalonians 4:17).
 I have noticed at least 32 differences between the Rapture and Christ's Second Coming.
 The most obvious of which is that Jesus isn't coming to the earth at the Rapture; but rather, we (the saints) will be caught up into the air to meet Him.

 In sharp contrast, at the glorious appearing of Christ at His Second Advent, He will descend upon the earth, just as He ascended in Acts 1:11, “Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.”
 No one living upon the earth will see Jesus at the Rapture.
 Only the raptured saints will see Jesus in the air.
 When Jesus Christ bodily arose from the dead, only the saints saw Him, including over 500 brethren at once (1st Corinthians 15:6).
 The unsaved world, and those who crucified Him, did not see Him.
 Likewise, at the Rapture, Christ will ONLY appear to the saints, not the unbelieving world.